Environment and Safety

 For questions regarding Amphenol Ltd’s Environmental actions and Compliance, please contact our Health & Safety Team.

-• Our objective is to promote safety : By providing to our employees safety training courses such as Fire, Electric authorization, and First-aid.
+- By providing to our employees safety training courses such as Fire, Electric authorisation, and First-aid.

 RoHS – the UK’s Restriction of the Use of Certain Hazardous Substances in Electrical and Electronic Equipment Regulations 2012, as amended – require that the homogeneous materials within new electrical and electronic equipment must contain less than 0.1% by weight of lead, mercury, hexavalent chromium, polybrominated biphenyls (PBB), polybrominated diphenyl ethers (PBDE), bis(2-ethylhexyl) phthalate (DEHP), benzyl butyl phthalate (BBP), dibutyl phthalate (DBP), diisobutyl phthalate (DIBP), and less than 0.01% Cadmium.